algotech/avoidable/README.md

 ### `Avoidable.Area`

 Only when `contextAware = true` and `alignTo = 'bottom'` an Area must be defined in order for the package to work properly.
 This component specifies the components/inputs that should avoid the keyboard.

+## Dependencies

+`react-native-safe-area-context`

+Having `react-native-safe-area-context` as a dependency also means you will have to define a `SafeAreaProvider` in order for this to work.
+More details [here](https://github.com/th3rdwave/react-native-safe-area-context#safeareaprovider).

 ## Example App